codementality/docker-for-drupal-development/docs/lessonfive.rst

 - Zip
 - Unzip
 - Zip PHP extension

+Drupal 8 and the Composer Project for Drupal both use yaml files, so we'll also install:

+-PHP Yaml

 Finally, since our MySQL container is separate from the container where PHP is located, you will need a MySQL client application for some of the Drush sql commands, so we'll install: